 Maria Hadlow 2014

 Lizzie Hutcheson and Jim Edmonds 2017

 The Award to person who made the Greatest Input to Productions ,as nominated by the Committee, was presented to Jane Leney, who lead on props for both productions.

 Jean Bates 2010

 John Gunn 2013

 Jonathan Austin 2017

-A New Award for the Most Promising Newcomer was presented to Zak Nicholls in recognition of his impressive acting and all round contribution to ”A Woman of No Importance”
+An additional award for the Most Promising Newcomer was presented in 2017 to Zak Nicholls in recognition of his impressive acting and all round contribution to ”A Woman of No Importance” .

 We are always looking for enthusiastic people who would like to be involved with The Village Players.
 If you fancy ‘treading the boards’, helping backstage or front of house then please contact Anita Gunn on 01435 873226.